Pro Bono and Public Service at Day Pitney

 - Bet Tzedek Project: We have assisted numerous Holocaust survivors with the application process for certain reparations payments.
 We also help manage northern New Jersey Bet Tzedek operations.

-- Connecticut Fair Housing Center: We have assisted and assist victims of housing discrimination with litigation to secure fair housing rights.
+- Connecticut Fair Housing Center: We assist and have assisted victims of housing discrimination with litigation to secure fair housing rights for over five years.
+In that time, three Day Pitney lawyers have been recognized by CFHC with pro bono awards for their work.

 - Lex Mundi Pro Bono Foundation: We have provided needed legal assistance to deserving social entrepreneurs in poor communities through the Foundation.
 For this work, the firm was recognized with the inaugural Lex Mundi Pro Bono Foundation Award for North America.